SpencerCDixon/imagery-frontend/README.md

 ## Getting Started

+## Testing
+All tests require a `test-bundler` before running (similar to rails_helper) that sets a bunch of globals to reduce boilerplate.
+[That file can be found here](https://github.com/SpencerCDixon/imagery-frontend/blob/master/tests/test-bundler.js).
+It's what makes it so I don't need to `import chai` in every test file.

+One convention I have found to be very useful in scaling tests is creating a renderComponent function that abstracts away default props/the rendering process.
+You can find that Higher Order Function [here](https://github.com/SpencerCDixon/imagery-frontend/blob/master/tests/helpers/createFactory.js).
+It allows me to create a function with a bunch of defaults set up (almost like using something like Factory Girl) so that way if in the future a Component needs more default props I can just add them in _one_ place instead of having to find every place in the tests where I'm rendering the component and making sure to add that required prop.

+I generally don't test styling unless it is state specific.
+For example, if a component should be a different color based on some state then I want to make assertions that it's getting the proper styling.
+Since layout styling and purely aesthetic styling changes so often I don't usually make assertions on those things since it forces developers to change tests too frequently.

 ## Library Decisions

 `classnames` - makes adding css classnames based on conditionally logic much cleaner.

 `axios` - promise basted AJAX library with a nice API that I enjoy.
 Vanilla fetch is also a good option but you need to manually setup polyfills to use.

 `humps` - lightweight text processing library adapted from ember-cli string utils.
 I like using it to normalize api data to be javascript friendly (ie no_snake_case_in_var_names)

 `react-pure-render` - allows for EXTREME perf benefits.
 When using Redux you can do a === equality check on props to determine whether or not to re-render.
 By using this it increases speed of app drastically

 Redux starter kit I prefer in case you're interested in how it works: